-9. a description of the risk assessment and internal review process required by Section III.F., a summary of any changes to the process and a description of the reasons for such changes;
+9. a description of any changes to the risk assessment and internal review process required by Section III.F., including the reasons for such changes;

-10. a summary of all internal audits performed pursuant to Section III.F during the Reporting Period and any corrective action plans developed in response to those internal audits.
-Copies of the internal audit reports and corrective actions plans shall be made available to OIG upon request;
+10. a summary of the following components of the risk assessment and internal review process during the Reporting Period: work plans developed, internal audits performed, corrective action plans developed in response to internal audits, and steps taken to track the implementation of the corrective action plans.
+Copies of any work plans, internal audit reports, and corrective actions plans shall be made available to OIG upon request;